Ficool

 Luken looked toward Thal, still standing silently as soldiers passed him by like he was not real.
 "Why would he hold back?"

 The words landed.
 Elira watched them hit.
-Valen stood up with wide eyes.
+Valen stood with wide eyes.
 Luken's jaw tightened.
 Nyra just stared.

 Elira could see it dawning on all of them.
 Thal had never run beside them.
 Never surged ahead.
-Never exploded into motion when they were near.
-But the moment he was alone, with no one around to shield, he moved like a blade drawn across a battlefield.
+Never exploded into motion when they were near — but the moment he was alone, with no one around to shield, he moved like a blade drawn across a battlefield.
 Like war incarnate, leaving devastation in his wake.

 Elira looked toward Thal again, her voice nearly a whisper.
 "He was not just holding back for our sake.
 He was protecting us from himself."

-Then a deep and snorting exhale rolled up behind them like a burst of wind from a forge bellows.
+Then a deep snorting exhale rolled up behind them like a burst of wind from a forge bellows.
 Nyra nearly jumped out of her skin.

-She spun around, axe half raised by instinct before recognition hit her.
+She spun around, axe half-raised by instinct before recognition hit her.
 "Tar!" she hissed, lowering the weapon, hand over her chest.
 "You cannot just sneak up on people like that!"

 The enormous Minotaur stood there in his full and silent glory, arms crossed and nostrils still flaring from the amused breath he had let out.
-His dark fur was matted with dried blood and soot, but his wide shoulders were relaxed, his hooves sunken deep in the churned-up earth.
+His dark fur was matted with dried blood and soot but his wide shoulders were relaxed, his hooves sunken deep in the churned-up earth.
 His horned head tilted slightly, eyes gleaming with quiet satisfaction at her reaction.

 Despite her frustration, Nyra cracked a grin.
 "You enjoyed that, did you not?"

-She had seen monsters.
+Elira turned from where she stood and did a full double take.
+She had fought monsters.
 Killed her share.
-But the thing lumbering toward them now made her instinctively adjust her grip on her glaive, not from fear, but sheer reflex.
+But something about Tar made her instinctively adjust her grip on her glaive — not from fear, just sheer reflex.
 He towered over them.
-Easily two heads taller than even Thal.
-A walking mountain of muscle and quiet menace.
-And yet, there was something measured about him.
+Easily two heads taller than Thal.
+And yet there was something measured about him.
 Something deliberate.
+The violence in him wasn't on the surface the way it was with everything else on this battlefield.

 "Elira," Nyra said, catching her expression.
 "Meet Tar."

-Tar's ears twitched slightly at the sound, but he made no move toward her.
+Tar's ears twitched slightly at the sound but he made no move toward her.
 His attention remained mostly on the trio.
 When his eyes settled on Luken, Elira saw the mage stiffen on instinct.
 Valen did not even try to hide his unease, stepping behind Nyra without a shred of shame.

 "He does not talk," Nyra said with a smirk.
 "But do not let that fool you.
 He understands everything."